Kirsten de Keyser

 - Revitalise the rest of our High Street shops: The shops in the high street that are still hanging on in there need to be helped to compete with online businesses through meaningful tax breaks and sensible rent management.

 - Reform the private rented sector: We need to see empty properties lived in.
 No more “Buy and Leave” by foreign investors, who treat our homes as safe deposit boxes.
-No more “No Fault Evictions”, the main cause of our shocking levels of homelessness.
-No more extortionate rent hikes – we must introduce a workable system of rent monitoring, in line with other European countries, as well as New York and many US states.
+We’ve already been successful at getting rid of Section 21 “No Fault Evictions”, the main cause of our shocking levels of homelessness.
+Now let’s tackle the practice of extortionate rent hikes – we must introduce a workable system of rent monitoring, in line with other European countries, as well as with New York, San Francisco and several US states.

-- Clean up our toxic air: Expand the Ultra Low Emission Zone (ULEZ), lobby Transport for London to speed up the bus electrification programme.
+- Clean up our toxic air: Expand even further the Ultra Low Emission Zone (ULEZ), lobby Transport for London to speed up the bus electrification programme.

 - Encourage more cycling and walking: Continue making it simpler and safer to get around town on two wheels or two legs, and introduce more free electric cycle loan schemes.